chelsyx/auto_test_analysis/README.md

 The reports could be run on local machine and analytic clusters (stat1005).
 If you want to use it on local machine, check [here](https://people.wikimedia.org/~bearloga/notes/rnotebook-eventlogging.html) for MySQL configuration.

-Specify parameters in `parameters.yaml`.
+Specify parameters in a yaml file.
+By default, `parameters.yaml` will be used.
 And then in bash, run:
 ```
-Rscript run.R
+Rscript run.R --yaml_file=/path/to/your/file.yaml
 ```

-For each test(assuming the same title would be used in `parameters.yaml`), directory `/data/report_title/` would be created to store the data fetched from MySQL database.
+For each test(assuming report title remains the same), a directory named `/data/report_title/` would be created to store the data fetched from MySQL database.
 The html reports could be found in the `/reports/` directory.